-- 1. Name and date and page number on each page. - 2.
-Title write the title of the exercise at the top. - 3.
-Purpose/Abstract in your own words, state the goals for doing this experiment in abstract form.
+- Name and date on each page. - Title write the title of the exercise at the top. - Page number as in A1-1, A1-2 (for exercise A1 page 1, etc) - Purpose/Abstract in your own words, state the goals for doing this experiment in abstract form.
 Purpose should be specific to the experiment being done.
-It should not be a general statement about an experiment or the topic. - 4.
-Procedure is a summary of procedures or instructions, in a flowchart form in your own words. - Lab Reports
+It should not be a general statement about an experiment or the topic. - Information about the activity.
+This can be a summary of procedures or instructions, in a flowchart form. - There will be a notebook check at the end of the summer session in which you will record a video of your lab notebook pages.